Main content start

 Healthy Devices

-Over the course of 2021, Stanford is rolling out many new technologies to Macs, PCs, and mobile devices to make computing more secure, called "Healthy Devices @ Stanford".
-We'll be working with UIT to help the H&S community get new software installed and configurations in place on every computer used for Stanford work.
-More information about the components of the program are below, and at: https://uit.stanford.edu/news/healthy-devices-stanford
+Stanford is rolled many new technologies to Macs, PCs, and mobile devices to make computing more secure, called "Healthy Devices @ Stanford".
+We'll continue to help the H&S community get new software installed and configurations in place on every computer used for Stanford work.

 Illustration of person walking and holding a piece of paper